Kate Hudson Looks Stunning In Fashion Show From Her Fabletics November Edit

 Hudson heated things up with her third snap, in which she rocked a deep pink bralette and tiny shorts that showcased her toned physique.
 She lounged inside on a cream-colored couch, with a stone fireplace visible in the background.
 She kept the winter vibe of the shot by layering a comfy-looking sweater and knee socks over the lingerie set.

 She finished off the post with a short video in which she discussed her November Edit, and some of the pieces that were available in the curated collection.
 Her blond locks were in beachy waves, and she looked stunning.
-All the looks she rocked in the series of snaps are available in the kits within her November Edit, so fans can rock the exact same looks if they were inspired by her post.
+All the looks she rocked in the series of snaps are available in the kits within her November Edit, so fans can wear the exact same looks if they were inspired by her post.

-Her fans loved the post, and it received over 220,500 likes within just 19 hours.
-Many of her fans shared their thoughts on the pieces in the comments section.
+Her fans loved the Edit, and it received over 220,500 likes within just 19 hours.
+Many shared their thoughts on the pieces in the comments section.

 “You beautiful woman you!
 Love your new fashion line,” one fan commented.

-“I want all of these!!” another fan added.
+“I want all of these!!” another added.

 Even some celebrities took to the comments section to praise Hudson.